Sam Tordoff

 Samuel Lewis Tordoff (born 19 April 1989) is a British racing driver best known for his appearances in the British Touring Car Championship.
 He is the grandson of rally driver and car dealer Jack Tordoff.
-Tordoff finished second overall in the 2016 British Touring Car Championship, 2 points behind Gordon Shedden.
+Tordoff finished second overall in the 2016 British Touring Car Championship, two points behind Gordon Shedden.
 Tordoff supports his racing career with his day-to-day job as an accountant.

 Racing career

 Renault Clio Cup UK

 In February 2009, Bradford-born Tordoff joined the Renault Clio Cup UK grid with Total Control Racing.
 He took his first podium finish in the Saturday race at Snetterton with second place behind Alex MacDowall, then followed this up by taking his maiden win with a lights to flag victory ahead of championship leader Phil Glew.
 Tordoff finished eighth in his first season of car racing.

-He continued in the Clio Cup in 2010, where he finished on the podium at 12 out of the 18 races he competed in.
+Tordoff continued in the Clio Cup in 2010, where he finished on the podium at 12 out of the 18 races he competed in.
 Tordoff took his first win of the year in race two at Snetterton in almost the same circumstances as his first, the previous season.
 He finished third in the championship having missed the final round at Brands Hatch to race in the British Touring Car Championship, becoming the fifth Clio Cup graduate to compete in the BTCC, in 2010.